biehlera/ansible-role-puppet_r10k/README.md

 gitolite_ip: 18.195.26.8
 ```

-Additional steps after applying the playbook:
+Additional steps after applying the playbook.

-Connect to the Puppet Server via SSH and login as the user created (git by default).
+1. Connect to the Puppet Server via SSH.

+2. Login as the user created (git by default).
 Then initiate an SSH connection to the Gitolite Server in order to get the fingerprint added to the known_hosts.

 ```
 su - git
 ssh -T gitolite
 ```

-Connect to the Gitolite Server and as root run the setup_r10k script that gets deployed when applying the role.
+3. Connect to the Gitolite Server and as root run the setup_r10k script that gets deployed when applying the role.

 ```
 sudo -s